-A credit score is one of the most effective means to determine an applicant's credit worthiness.
+A credit score is one of the most effective means of determining an applicant's creditworthiness.
 However, younger students often do not have a credit history.
-As such, programs typically factor a credit score based on the co-signer's credit worthiness.
-Research of other state loan programs have revealed that there are restrictions as to how old the co-signer must be and that credit scores of those co-signers range generally from 575 - 700.
+As such, programs typically factor a credit score based upon the co-signer's credit worthiness.
+Research of other state loan programs has revealed restrictions on the age of co-signers, and that credit scores of those co-signers generally range from 575 - 700.

-The HELP program would need to determine the score level(s) to estimate the borrower's ability to repay the loan.
-The qualifications of the applicant or co-signer would need to be determined such as:
+The HELP program would need to establish score level(s) to estimate the borrower's ability to repay the loan.
+The qualifications of the applicant or co-signer would need to be determined, such as:

-- No credit bureau balances discharged through bankruptcy; - No garnishments, attachments, foreclosures, or repossessions; - No more than a minimum amount of combined unsatisfied credit; and - No more than a minimum percent of credit bureau balances past due.
+- No credit bureau balances discharged through bankruptcy. - No garnishments, attachments, foreclosures, or repossessions. - No more than a minimum amount of combined unsatisfied credit. - No more than a minimum percent of credit bureau balances past due.

-Although the new program would likely require a mandatory cosigner, the program could offer a cosigner release option after the student has proved successful in early loan repayment.
+Although the new program likely would require a mandatory cosigner, the program could offer a cosigner release option after the student has proved successful in early loan repayment.
 The cosigner release option provides a benefit for a parent not interested in securing long-term debt in his/her name for a student (e.g., a PLUS loan) and helps students establish credit in their own names.